-Except maybe you still don’t love tampons, which is why you’re researching tampon alternatives now.
+Except maybe you still don’t love them, or are scared to use tampons in the first place, which is why you’re researching tampon alternatives now.

 Flex Disc won’t feel like you’re tearing out the delicate insides of your vaginal canal when you remove it.
 They glide out, even on your lightest days.

 Pro Tip: You can practice inserting and removing the disc at any time of the month to reach Flexpert status by the time your period starts.
 Start here to learn the ins and outs of using Flex Disc.

 Switching to discs doesn’t just benefit you – it’s better for the environment, too.
 Flex Discs create 60% less waste than tampons.
 Designed to be worn for up to 12 hours, each disc holds the same amount as three regular tampons.

 Another plus?
 Flex Discs have never been linked to Toxic Shock Syndrome (TSS), which is definitely still a thing if you’re using tampons.
 Flex Discs are FDA approved and ob gyn recommended.

 Let’s be honest, a menstrual disc looks huge.
 How in the world is that supposed to fit inside your tiny vagina?

 Luckily, the disc is very flexible and was designed to be pinched in half for insertion.
 When pinched, the disc is only about 70mm wide, very similar in width to an average sized tampon.